-The guidelines listed below, coupled with good common sense, provide direction for all employees in presenting a favorable well-groomed impression at all times.
+The guidelines listed below, coupled with good common sense, provide direction for all employees in presenting a well-groomed impression at all times.

 - All clothing should be clean, and without stains, rips, holes or evidence of extensive wear. - Clothing which allows undergarments to show is not permitted. - Plunging necklines, backless or midriff exposing outfits are not permitted. - Extremely short skirts or short shorts are not permitted. - Cut-off or rolled-up shorts are not permitted. - Wearing body piercing rings (i.e. nose, eyebrow, tongue etc., other than earrings) that may cause safety concerns, during working hours are not permitted. - The Authority recognizes that tattooing has become more common in recent years.
 In recognition of this, the Authority will permit employees to have modest, inoffensive visible tattoos in the workplace.
-The Authority reserves the right, however, to require an employee to cover tattooing while in the workplace that is either extensive in nature or that depicts offensive images. - Hair should be worn in a professional style and should always be clean, neat and dry. - Avoid extremes in both dress and grooming habits that may be distasteful to members, the public or other employees.
+The Authority reserves the right, however, to require an employee to cover tattooing while in the workplace that is either extensive in nature or that depicts offensive images.

+- Hair should be worn in a professional style and should always be clean, neat and dry. - Extremes in both dress and grooming habits that may be distasteful to other Authority employees or the public should be avoided.